loanple/Whiskey_Recommender/README.md

 # Whiskey Recommender
-Through sentiment analysis, the model empirically categorizes reviews on a positive, negative, or neutral score from -1 to 1.
+Through sentiment analysis, the model empirically categorizes reviews on a positive, negative, neutral, compounded or polarity score from -1 to 1.
 The model utilizes the scores to create recommendations.

 ## Dataset